Plano West Wolf Classic

 - If you at any point in the debate believe that your opponent has no routes to the ballot whatsoever i.e. a conceded theory shell, you can call TKO (Technical Knock Out).
 The round stops as soon as you call it.
 What this means is that if I believe that the opposing team has no routes to the ballot, I will give you a W30.
 However, if there are still any possible routes left, I will give you a L20.
 (TKOs are 1/1 in front of me rn)

 I average around a 28.
-Ways to get good speaks in front of me: be funny, go for the right things in later speeches, speak clearly, make CX interesting.
+Ways to get good speaks in front of me: go for the right things in later speeches and don't be bad.
 Getting a 30 is not impossible in front of me but very difficult (I've only ever given out three).
 I give speaks more on strategy and whether I think you deserve to break than on actual speaking skills.